FortnoxAB/prometheus-net-discovery/README.md

 # prometheus-net-discovery
-Discover networks and generate files with targets to be used with `file_sd_config` file based discovery
+Scan entire networks for open ports with known prometheus exporters and generate files with targets to be used with `file_sd_config` file based discovery

 ### install